CodeBreaker13/CommunityHeroPro/README.md

 9. Security note

 backend/.env is excluded from version control via .gitignore.
 Only .env.example, containing placeholder values, is committed.
-Real API keys should never be committed or shared.
+Real API keys should never be committed or share it.

-10. License

-MIT License.

-Built for Smart India Hackathon and similar community problem-solving challenges.